uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 In April 2022, the U.S. Department of State began allowing people to specify “X,” along with “male” or “female” on their passports.
 (Note: “non-binary” is generally used only when referring to gender identity.
 It is being used by the Department of State’s changes in their recording of sex, defining `X` as `Unspecified or another gender identity` including non-binary, intersex, and gender non-conforming individuals.)
 While biological sex is often used as part of validating identity, gender identity is generally more important for ensuring respectful communication.

-The Office of Management and Budget, the Federal Interagency Working Group on Improving Measurement of Sexual Orientation and Gender Identity in Federal Surveys, and the U.S. Department of Health and Human Services, among other federal agencies and programs, are working to define a meaningful, inclusive way to collect biological sex and gender information when it is needed.
+The [Office of Management and Budget's](https://omb.report/icr/202106-0607-003/doc/112605500) Interagency Technical Working Group on Sexual Orientation and Gender Identity Items in the Household Pulse Survey: Report and Recommendations, the [Federal Committee on Statistical Methodology's](https://nces.ed.gov/FCSM/SOGI.asp) Measuring Sexual Orientation and Gender Identity Research Group, and the [Centers for Disease Control and Prevention's](https://www.cdc.gov/hiv/clinicians/transforming-health/health-care-providers/collecting-sexual-orientation.html) Collecting Sexual Orientation and Gender Identity Information, are just some of the federal agencies and programs working to define a meaningful, inclusive way to collect biological sex and gender information when it is needed.
 This is a quickly evolving space, and recommendations will also evolve.

 ## What problem does this solve?
 Gender and biological sex are often used synonymously.
 Users have struggled to provide accurate information that best identifies and/or represents them within a limited or overwhelming amount of provided options.